RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-Add days to a date
+Add days to a date.

-- `date`: The date to add days to
+- `date`: The date to add days to.
-- `days`: The number of days to add
+- `days`: The number of days to add.

 ```ts
 =ADD_DAYS(TODAY(), 7)